(www.improvingmedicalstatistics.com)

 Misadventures:

-1. Harvard led study
+1. Harvard led MI study

 2. JACC study